cjthatcher/ACM-competition/README.md

 ###Todo
 - users need a way to update/change their info
-- admin page needs redesigned to have a left-side nav
 - admin needs to be able to edit users
 - admin needs to be able to create questions
 - Event status is not being saved
+- Admin routes need to be locked down